 5. Use of Sub-Sub-Processors

-5.1 As a general authorisation of the Data Processor uQualio is entitled to engage another processor (hereafter referred to “Sub-Sub-Processor”).
+5.1 As a general authorization of the Data Processor uQualio is entitled to engage another processor (hereafter referred to as “Sub-Sub-Processor”).

-5.3 At the signing of the Data Processing Agreement, the Data Processor simultaneously authorize uQualio’s use of the Sub-Sub-Processors which appear from Appendix C.
+5.3 At the signing of the Data Processing Agreement, the Data Processor simultaneously authorizes uQualio’s use of the Sub-Sub-Processors which appear in Appendix C.